rrodriguezbarron/UML-Project/UML_Project_Final_Report.md

 \keywords{American Politics $|$ Polarization $|$ Affect $|$ News $|$ Entertainment}

 \begin{abstract}
 What role do news and entertainment sources play in the formation of political identity?
-Here we report the results of two non-linear dimensionality reduction techniques (LLE and AE) using the 2016 ANES time series (N=4,270) to uncover relational pathways between markers of political identity and choice of news sources and entertainment. <Summary LLE results>. <Summary AE results>.
+Here we report the results of two non-linear dimensionality reduction techniques (LLE and AE) using the 2016 ANES time series (N=4,270) to uncover relational pathways between markers of political identity and choice of news sources and entertainment.
+Using LLE, we find significant separation in the viewership of political media between the self-reported political ideologies of respondents.
+Further investigation using LLE showed little political separation in the viewership of strictly entertainment-based TV shows, though shows relying on specific political or cultural themes do tend to create some separation.
+Additional analyses using autoencoders supported the results obtained with LLE.
+We deployed association rule mining to guide our visual inspection of the dataspace.
+Combinations of entertainment and political media formats suggested by association rules yielded interesting subsets with respect to ideological leaning.
 Whilst we do not advance a causal argument in regard to these relational pathways, we do set the groundwork for future research on the topic of affect and political identity.
 \end{abstract}

 \dates{This manuscript was compiled on \today}